nithkish/route-details-assign/README.md

 4. Made use of inline css for components that were already present.

-5. Responsiveness of the page.
+5. Mobile responsiveness of the page.

 ##Assumptions